wp-plugins/subheading/readme.txt

 The field name used is `_subheading`, the underscore prefix prevents it from being displayed in the list of custom fields.

+= How can I prevent the subheading appearing in my RSS feed? =

+Define WPSH_RSS in your functions file and set the value to false `define('WPSH_RSS', false);`.

 == Screenshots ==

 1. The Sub Heading option is displayed directly below the main title.

 == Changelog ==

+= 0.3 =
+* Appended subheading to RSS feed post title.
 = 0.2.4 =
 * Double encoding bug fix.
 = 0.2.3 =